Press for "Leaving China: An Artist Paints His World War II Childhood"

 After a career creating famous images for clients, James McMullan undertakes a project for himself.

+By Steve Heller.
 Poster artist and children’s book author/illustrator James McMullan has created dozens of well-known Lincoln Center posters and editorial illustrations, including a series in New York Magazine that inspired the film “Saturday Night Fever.
 This month, his first illustrated memoir will be published.
 Leaving China: An Artists Paints His World War II Childhood (Algonquin Young Readers) chronicles McMullan’s peripatetic existence before and after escaping with his mother from Japanese-occupied Cheefoo, China.
 Beautifully illustrated in his signature watercolor style, McMullan has written an unsentimental and compelling story tracing the saga of his missionary grandparents, family business, parents’ relationship, and father’s anti-Japanese intelligence work in the British army—all leading to McMullan becoming an artist.

 Leaving China: An Artist Paints His World War II Childhood.

+By Michael Cart.
 The first nonfiction title in the still new Algonquin Young Readers imprint, this is a memoir of celebrated artist McMullan’s early years from age 2 to 11.
 His was a hopscotch early life thanks to WW II.
 Born in 1934 in Tsingtao, China, he subsequently lived in Shanghai, Canada, India, then China and Canada again and, finally, in the U.S. “My mother and I were now wanderers,” he writes, “not yet attached to any particular place.”
 His life was not always a happy story; his mother was a deep depressive who abused alcohol, and his strict British military officer father died in a plane wreck.
 Moreover, he had a self-described nervous, timid, introspective personality, but he found “much comfort in the intelligence of (his) visual surroundings” and, accordingly, his story is informed by a keen sense of place.
 The book consists of 54 chronologically arranged full-page illustrations, each accompanied by a facing page of text.
 The exquisite full-color pictures are filled with air and space, reminiscent of the Chinese scrolls that fascinated him as a child.
 These pictures and the evocative text are a happy exercise in harmony.
 A fascinating, seamless portrait of a young life and the wartime world that will have appeal not only to young readers but to adults as well.